gvwilson/sensibleadventures/cloudherd/new.md

 ## Chapter 4: Getting To Know You

-"Oh, Noxy, brush your hair!"
+"Oh Noxy, brush your hair!"
 Indy set her tea down on the table and began to stand.

 "I can do it," Noxy protested.
 "I'm not a baby."
 She dragged the brush